aaslihanyildirim/GenYOLO-Leaf/README.md

 ## 🧪 Examples of Zero-Shot Evaluation on Semantic Segmentation Datasets

-Semantic segmentation datasets, the first row images, the second row ground truth masks and the third row masks predicted by the model are shown in the figure below, respectively.
+Semantic segmentation datasets, the first column images, the second column ground truth masks and the third column masks predicted by the model are shown in the figure below, respectively.

 <div align="center">